Emergency Protection Orders

 (e) the claimant’s need for a safe environment to arrange for longer-term protection from family violence.

 It is important to note that the finding of family violence is a prerequisite to both the granting of an EPO under s.3 of the Protection Against Family Violence Act, family violence includes:

 - Any intentional or reckless act or omission that causes injury or property damage and that intimidates or harms a family member;

 - Any act or threanted act that intimates a family member by creating a reasonable fear of property damage or injury to a family member;

 - Sexual abuse; and

 Once an EPO has been granted, the Court of King’s Bench must review the EPO pursuant to s.
 3 of the Protection Against Family Violence Act.
 The test on a review of an EPO has three parts:

 - Whether there is reason to believe that the respondent will continue or resume carrying out family violence; and

 - By reason of seriousness or urgency, an order should be granted.

-It is at this point that the reviewing justice may (a) revoke the order, (b) direct that an oral hearing be held, (c) confirm the order, in which case the order become an order of the Court of Queen’s Bench, or (d) revoke the order and grant an order under section 4.
+It is at this point that the reviewing justice may (a) revoke the order, (b) direct that an oral hearing be held, (c) confirm the order, in which case the order become an order of the Court of King’s Bench, or (d) revoke the order and grant an order under section 4.